pauladixon/parse_pantry/express_pantry/README.md

 This app was created in response to the current covid quarantine with the intention to enable a user to organize their available pantry items, working grocery lists, and any recipes on the docket.
 Pantry Parser enables any user to sign in through Google and create easily-editable lists to help organize cooking during the quarantine.
 This app also collects all recipe entries and makes them available to every other user, for a growing recipe database.
 The recipes currently included in the app are sourced from NYTimes Cooking and credited as such.

+This web app is additionally optimized for use on iOS Chrome.

 ## Technologies Used:

 - _Node_